 2P.
+Omnium

+- 2P1.
+An omnium is a set of races in which riders compete for points in each event and final placings are determined by total points in all events.
+Different numbers of points may be given in different events.
+The scoring scheme shall be specified in the official race announcement. - 2P2.
+In case of a tie on total points, the tie will be broken in favor of the rider who has: - (a) The most first place finishes or, if still tied, the most second place finishes, etc., or if still tied; - (b) The highest placing in the last race, or the race nearest the last race of the omnium in which at least one of the tied riders placed.

-International Tempo Race (Omnium)
+2Q.
+Tempo Race

-2P1.
-The International Tempo Race is a specialty in which the final placings are determined according to accumulated points won by riders during the sprints and by taking laps.

-2P2.
-Except for the specific details (even implicit) in this sub-section, the rules of the Points Race shall apply equally to the International Tempo Race.

-2P3.
-After the first 5 laps, sprints shall be conducted every lap.
-After the completion of four laps, the bell will be rung to indicate the start of the sprint laps.

-2P4.
-The first rider in each sprint shall be awarded 1 point, including for the final sprint.

-(a) Any rider that gains a lap on the main field is awarded 4 points.
+- 2Q1.
+The Tempo Race is a specialty in which the final placings are determined according to accumulated points won by riders during the sprints and by taking laps.
+2Q2.
+Except for the specific details (even implicit) in this sub-section, the rules of the Points Race shall apply equally to the Tempo Race. - 2Q3.
+After the first 4 laps, sprints shall be conducted every lap.
+At the completion of four laps, the bell will be rung to indicate the start of the sprint laps. - 2Q4.
+The first rider in each sprint shall be awarded 1 point, including for the final sprint. - (a) Any rider that gains a lap on the main field is awarded 20 points. - (b) Any rider that loses a lap on the main field loses 20 points. - 2Q5.
+Variations on the rules noted above are permissible if specified in the race announcement.
+However sections 2Q1 through 2Q4 above must apply to any Tempo Race held within the International Omnium.

-Chapter 3 Road Racing
+CHAPTER 3 Road Racing

-3. Road Racing
+3. ROAD RACING